 About the Maersk Alabama case, Brian says: “Taking on Maersk Lines Limited, one of the largest shipping companies in the world, and the Hollywood publicity machine simultaneously took enormous effort and was a real challenge, but in the end, we were able to tell the true story and get the case resolved for our clients on favorable terms despite those obstacles.
 The real heroes of that story were the crew members, not Captain Phillips, and we made sure that story was told.”

-Brian has obtained number million and multi-million dollar settlements for his clients, including some of the largest legal settlements in the country for certain types of cases.
+Brian has obtained a number of million and multi-million dollar settlements for his clients, including some of the largest legal settlements in the country for certain types of cases.

 For Don, a longtime supervisor in the oilfield, Brian’s help meant he could get answers after a gas well blowout killed half his crew.
 For Keidron, Brian’s help meant that even though his career in the offshore oil and gas industry was over because of an injury, the company was held accountable for their dangerous “safety” culture.
 For Johnny, Brian’s help meant he wouldn’t have to rely on the government for medical care after he suffered a massive head injury working as a logger in East Texas.